Skip to main content

 Slow Clay Centre is widely regarded as one of Australia’s leading ceramic education centres.
 Established in 2012 by ceramic artist and educator, Jane Sawyer following two decades of teaching ceramics in the tertiary and private sector, Slow Clay Centre has influenced many thousands of people who have joined for pottery classes, advanced training and specialist workshops.

-Philosophy: We are passionate about effective, meaningful and individual education and put a lot of effort into our carefully structured curriculum which provides a sound framework for creative enquiry, design exploration and technical development.
-We believe creative thinking skills are just as important as technical skills and our program is designed to cover both.
+Philosophy: We are passionate about effective, meaningful and individual education and put a lot of effort into our carefully structured curriculum.
+Within a framework of creative enquiry, design exploration and technical development, creative thinking skills are just as important as technical skills and our program is designed to cover both.
 More than anything we recognise the healing power of clay as a material from and of the earth and the mindful space working with clay can provide through our sense of touch.
-Note: We do not offer “cookie-cutter” workshops ie: step-by-step product-based workshops such as “how to make a mug and paint a daisy on it”!
-We are interested in real education tailored to the individual.

 Professional Development: Our Studio Practice Program and guest artist workshops are the icing on the cake and enable real professional level training and development!
 Intensive professional standard workshops for serious students who wish to develop a studio practice!
 We encourage you to subscribe to our newsletter to be the first to hear about specialist workshops.

 Slow Clay wheel method (TM): Pottery techniques on the wheel go back centuries and were passed down through generation after generation as they developed to ensure the most economic use of physical movements and expressive competencies, often guided by the limitations and characteristics of local clay and glaze materials.
 Our Slow Clay ™ method of teaching the wheel to beginners is based on the Japanese production-throwing techniques that owner/director, Jane Sawyer , studied as an apprentice potter (first in Australia with Andrew Halford and in Japan with Shussai-Gama pottery).
-Over many years of teaching, and using her experience and qualifications in art education and a Masters in Fine Art, Jane has honed and refined this teaching method to become what is known as the “Slow Clay method”.
+Using this experience and her qualifications in art education and a Masters in Fine Art, Jane has honed and refined this teaching method to become what is known as the “Slow Clay method”.
 The goal is to ensure ergonomic best-practice and provide a solid foundation for long-term personal expression and confidence with clay.
 All Slow Clay Centre teachers of the wheel are trained in this method to ensure consistency and continuity and Jane also offers teacher training to others who wish to use the Slow Clay ™ method.
 (Please enquire if you wish to be trained and approved to teach our method!)

 Where are we?
 We are based in a purpose-designed inner-city location in Collingwood, Melbourne, Australia.

 We invite you join our monthly to keep up to date with enrolment options and to share our passion for and addiction to clay!
+Welcome to Slow Clay Centre where you can set your own pace, explore widely and develop deeply!

 “The thing I love most about Slow Clay is the wonderful opportunity to work alongside practicing Ceramic artists who are so willing to share their own knowledge and experience with students.
 Slow Clay operates with excellent studio practice in terms of cleanliness, quality clays and timely and efficient firings.
 Thank you all!” (name supplied)